waleedyousaf07/vue2-basic/README.md

     }
     </script>

-For the local registeration, we'd import the resuable component in the script of the one where we need it.
+For the local registration, we'd import the resuable component in the script of the one where we need it.
 Then, we'd define/register inside that exported object inside a key `components` which would be an object where the key will be the name of the component and the value would be the imported component itself

     // ---- App.vue ----